MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-configure-certificate-authorities.md

 ### Configure certificate authorities using the Microsoft Graph APIs

-MS Graph APIs can be used to configure certificate authorities.
-Please follow the steps at [certificatebasedauthconfiguration MSGraph commands](/graph/api/resources/certificatebasedauthconfiguration) to update the Microsoft Entra Certificate Authority trust store.
+Microsoft Graph APIs can be used to configure certificate authorities.
+To update the Microsoft Entra Certificate Authority trust store, follow the steps at [certificatebasedauthconfiguration MSGraph commands](/graph/api/resources/certificatebasedauthconfiguration).

 ### Validate Certificate Authority configuration